NuGet/Home/proposed/2021/PackaegSourceMapping.md

 **Result:**

 - Package `NuGetA` will be installed from `nuget.org`.
 ID prefixes do not need `.` delimiters.
-- Package `Microsoft.B` will be installed from `contoso` as a fallback.
+- Package `Microsoft.B` will be installed from `contoso`. `*` is a valid ID prefix that matches all package IDs and be used to define a default/fallback source.
+However, `*` has the lowest precedence and will "lose" if a package ID matches a more specific pattern.

 ---